SAP0312/BookProject/README.md

 # BookProject
-This project is to create REST API's for a book management where we can add,read,delete and update books and also provide an option to upload CSV files containg books.
+This project is to create REST API's for a book management where we can add,read,delete and update books and also provide an option to upload CSV files containing books.

 ## For adding a book
      POST